 Moral values and duties play a significant role in human affairs.
-They contribute to the development of admirable traits such as love, kindness, respect, compassion, and humility.
-They may teach someone to discriminate between what is right and wrong, or what is good and terrible.
+They contribute to developing admirable traits such as love, kindness, respect, compassion, and humility.
+They may teach someone to discriminate between right and wrong or excellent and terrible.
 Atheism did not attain historical prominence and was not a point of contention.
 While previous atheism was philosophical in form, modern atheism is based on empirical evidence, and there is a big difference between old and new atheism.
 In the contemporary world, atheism is on the rise in several regions of the globe.